JacopoPan/a-minimalist-guide/READMORE-Part3.md

 it loaded settings.json in your ~/AirSim/... so you should see the car(s), drone(s) set there

+eg refer to the example settings in section above Personalizing a simulation using `setting.json` for 2 drones 2 meters apart observed from the ground observer pov

 fn f1 for menu (it will activate wireframe visal go back with fn f3)

 m for manual camera then arrows + pgup pgdn and wsad to explore the environment

 esc to terminate

+remember of the script defined above  in Example: 2-drone patrol and image taking from a ground observer POV

+you can run it in blocks as well

 alt p again